zzzprojects/learn-orm/tutorials/ssis/expressions.md

 ### Derived Column Transformation

- - The **Derived Column** transformation uses values created by using expressions either to populate new columns in a data flow or to update existing columns.
+ - The **Derived Column** transformation uses values created by using expressions to populate new columns in a data flow or update existing columns.
- - For example, the expression `Column1 + " ABC"` can be used to update a value or to create a new value with the concatenated string.
+ - For example, the expression `Column1 + " ABC"` can update a value or create a new value with the concatenated string.

 ### Variables